- Research Interests

 Joyce was a Rotary International Foundation Ambassadorial Scholar representing a Canadian/American district while at the University of Natal in 1994.
 Apart from giving her a permanent appreciation for South Africans, media and democracy, her work investigating the coverage of religion surrounding the election of Nelson Mandela resulted in her PhD: “Reporting Religion in a New South Africa.”
 She turned her attention to Canadian media shortly after, including a study of national news as a Rockefeller Research Fellow at the University of Toronto’s Centre for the Study of Religion in 1998-1999.
 She has also received SSHRC-funding for a study of perceptions of religious representation in Canadian news media.

 Joyce has been a director of the Canadian Journalists for Free Expression and the International Society for Media, Religion and Culture.
 She hosted the 7th International Conference on Media, Religion and Culture at Ryerson in August of 2010.
+Her next side-project will combine her passions: learning to read Spanish knitting patterns.

 BA (English) University of Toronto